Current Projects

 Tarradale Archaeological Team.
 Lead Eric Grant

 For some years NOSAS members have been field walking at Tarradale after the fields are ploughed in winter.
 Important sites dating from Mesolithic to post-medieval have been identified as well as some fascinating finds of worked flint, pottery and coins.
-Field walking normally takes place each Sunday during the winter months.

 In 2017 the Tarradale Through Time Project was awarded £69,300 of Heritage Lottery Funding to undertake a programme of archaeological excavations and investigations.
 In 2019 completed its third season of excavations and is in its winding down phase.
 In 2022, a popular Tarradale Through Time book was published and an official end of project celebration was held in Muir or Ord on 24th September.